You would like to help out but you’ve never been involved with any type of animal rescue and you’re not in a position to donate money or adopt a dog.

 I'm looking for a family that I can call my own - maybe that could be you?

-If you would like to add handsome Guinness to your family please fill out our adoption application.
+If you would like to add cute Sweetie to your family please fill out our adoption application.

 Thanks for helping our non-profit organization by purchasing merchandise that supports the ethical treatment of animals.
 Proceeds from the profit of these products goes towards spreading the word and making a difference.